probmods/chapters/conditioning.md

 (hist samples "Bob strength")
 ~~~~

 Try varying the number of different teams and teammates that Bob plays with.
-How does this change the probability that bob is strong?
+How does this change the estimate ob Bob's strength?
+(To summarize and just look at Bob's expected strength you can replace the `hist` with `(mean samples)`.)
 Do these changes agree with your intuitions?
 Can you modify this example to make laziness a continuous quantity?
 Can you add a person-specific tendency toward laziness?

 A model very similar to this was used in @Gerstenberg2012 to predict human judgements about the strength of players in ping-pong tournaments.
 It achieved very accurate quantitative predictions without many free parameters.